Thomas-Gottwald/NLP4/READMENLP4.md

 ## Features
-*What makes your project stand out?
-Include screenshots, code snippets, logos, etc.*
-As already mentioned the current state of the proposed system focuses on aiding the author in the search of relevant studies and the section of relevant studies.
+As already mentioned the current state of the proposed system, focuses on aiding the author in the search of relevant studies and the section of relevant studies.
 Therefore we implement the following features:
 * Feature list
     * PDF Extraction
     * Abstract Extraction
     * Reference Extraction
-    * Automatic Snowballing
+    * Automatic Snowballing (Paper)
     * Paper selection
     * Plot Results
     * Keyword/Keyphrase Extraction